duckduckgo/duckduckgo-help-pages/_docs/open-source/contributing-intro.md

 <h2>Contributing Is Awesome</h2>

 <p>
-    Whether you're looking to dip your toes in the world of open-source, seeking an interesting challenge, or excited to do something that instantly affects
+    Whether you're looking to dip your toes in the world of open source, seeking an interesting challenge, or excited to do something that instantly affects
     <a href="https://duckduckgo.com/traffic.html">millions every day</a> -
     contributing to DuckDuckGo's open-source community is a blast.